isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; recognise the importance of self-respect
+<p>· recognise the importance of self-respect and respect for others in relating
-and respect for others in relating to members of the opposite sex</p>
+to members of the opposite sex</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; recognise one’s vulnerability to risky
+<p>· recognise one’s vulnerability to risky situations and the importance
-situations and the importance of exercising discretion to reduce risks and avoid negative consequences, both offline and online</p>
+of exercising discretion to reduce risks and avoid negative consequences, both offline and online</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 3 Week 6</p>